tmoessing/startup/README.md

 - **Text** - Starting off at the welcome page there is text to introuduce the user to the website.
 - **Images** - On each HTML page there is a logo on the top of each page.
 - **DB/Login** - Input box and submit button for login.
 The plan event will push to the data base.
 The Hangout Hub will pull from the database.
-- **WebSocket** - In the Hangout Hub, it will pull all the events created from other users.
+- **WebSocket** - There will be a notification if someone has added an event to the Hang Out Hub.
+This will happen in live time

 ### CSS Deliverable
 ### JavaScript Deliverable